 The Philippines is blessed not only with paradisiacal beaches but with mountains and hiking trails offering picturesque landscapes for every hiker to enjoy.
 On top of that, several of these hiking destinations are home to various species of flora and fauna making the effort even more rewarding.

 Due to the abundance of hiking destinations in the Philippines, choosing the ones to explore can be a challenge.
-We listed the most popular hiking destinations to help you decide what to include to your itinerary when traveling the Philippines.
+We listed the top hiking destinations in the Philippines to help you decide what to include to your itinerary.

 A view from Mount Pulag.